 One of the better problems we marketers have is the large variety of conferences and other industry events we can attend each year.
 One of the better known conferences is called Content Marketing World, where we talk about trends in content marketing and meet new people.
 Wanting to increase attendance, the Content Marketing Institute decided to employ influencer marketing for their 2018 conference.
 Here’s how it worked.

-36 different speakers were asked to contribute insights for a video game themed ebook, which you can still find on CMI’s website.
+36 different speakers were asked to contribute insights for a video game themed ebook.
 In addition, they used interviews, blog posts, social media content to be shared by influencers, and email marketing.
 Once again the difference was significant.
 The conference booklet is done every year, but this time readership more than doubled, shattering expectations.
 Also, the blog posts were shared extensively.
 It is interesting that attendance numbers weren’t included in the press releases or other writeups for this promotion.
 However, even without that result we can see that this was a highly successful campaign.

 Since I do a lot of roundup blog posts myself, this is a favorite subject.
 In short, they can be done for several reasons.
 For one thing, the backlinks created by these posts is excellent for SEO.
 For another, the links encourage people to visit other websites than the one where the post was found.
 This allows for a lot of cross-promotion within influencer networks.
 From a brand perspective, this also is wonderful for boosting brand awareness.
 Because of this, roundup posts are very popular in B2B industries.
 With a little bit of effort, the blog writer can benefit heavily from influencer networks.
 Here, I’m going to give an example from my own blog.